tmychow/tmychow.github.io/_posts/2020-07-07-zoning-laws-why-they-suck.md

 ---
 layout: post
-title: "Zoning Laws: why they suck, why they persist and how we can get reform"
+title: "Zoning Laws: Why They Suck, Why They Persist, and How We Can Fix Them"
 date: 2020-07-07
 tag: economics
 ---